Apple Cinema Display: LED Cinema Display

+Newer MacBooks that only have USB-C (or Thunderbolt 3) ports can connect to the 24-inch LED Cinema Display using a USB-C to Mini DisplayPort adapter.
+However, Apple's Thunderbolt 3 to Thunderbolt 2 adapter cannot be used even though it has the same physical connections.
+Due to differences in the electrical signaling of Thunderbolt 2 and Mini DisplayPort, a generic USB-C to Mini DisplayPort adapter must be used instead.

-With the introduction of LED panels, the matte, anti-glare screen panels were retired, except for the 30" Cinema Display.
+With the introduction of LED panels, the matte, anti-glare screen panels were retired, except for the 30-inch Cinema Display.
 Apple had already moved away from matte screens in its line of iMac desktop computers on August 7, 2007.
-Apple had not offered any equipment with a matte, anti-glare screen after the 15" non-Retina MacBook Pro was discontinued in October 2013 until the introduction of the Pro Display XDR in 2019.
+Apple had not offered any equipment with a matte, anti-glare screen after the 15-inch non-Retina MacBook Pro was discontinued in October 2013 until the introduction of the Pro Display XDR in 2019.
 This had been a cause for concern among users who wanted matte screens for their area of work, particularly graphic designers, photographers and users who extensively view their screens.
 Matte screens, like matte-surface photographs, diffuse reflected light and cannot provide the same black levels as glossy screens, which are required for working with HDR images and videos and thus are disadvantaged in this area.
-However, the matte screens have a far lower level of reflectivity, which improves ease-of-use.The Wall Street Journal referred to Apple's removal of the matte screen as one of Apple's worst design decisions.
+However, the matte screens have a far lower level of reflectivity, which improves ease-of-use.

+The Wall Street Journal referred to Apple's removal of the matte screen as one of their worst design decisions.

 On July 26, 2010, the 24-inch LED Cinema Display and the 30-inch Cinema HD Display were replaced by a 27-inch model that supports up to 2560×1440 resolution.
-This model was sold for $999 USD.
+This model was sold for $999.

-On July 20, 2011, the LED Cinema Display was discontinued, and replaced by the Apple Thunderbolt Display.
+On July 20, 2011, the LED Cinema Display was discontinued and replaced by the Apple Thunderbolt Display.